 This project’s goal is to help make the biggest multi-use marine park in the world a success.
 The park is Marae Moana, or Sacred Ocean, which was created in 2017.
 Marae Moana is huge, roughly the size of Mexico.
 Different rules apply to different parts of this reserve, of course.
 Commercial fishing and seabed mining are forbidden in a 50-mile radius around each of the 15 major Cook Islands—an area that covers about 100,000 square miles.

-Most of all, they knew that if this historic initiative were to succeed, it would need the support of the people.
-Cook Islanders have been intimately connected to the sea for a thousand years, and their culture and livelihoods are tied to it.
-They are likely to be skeptical of big changes in how they are allowed to use the sea.
+Most of all, they knew that for this historic initiative to succeed, it would need the support of the people.
+Cook Islanders’ culture and livelihoods ave been intimately connected to the sea for a thousand years.
+They are likely to be skeptical of big changes that affect how they can use the sea.
 But Seacology’s long experience shows, and many studies confirm, that conservation doesn’t work without the genuine support of local people.

-To overcome resistance and solidify support for the marine reserve, the Marae Moana team put together a proposal for reaching out to the public through traditional and social media, special efforts for schoolchildren, and participation by traditional leaders in the outer islands.
+To solidify support for the marine reserve, the Marae Moana team will launch an ambitious public outreach program.
+It includes using traditional and social media, special efforts for schoolchildren, and participation by traditional leaders in the outer islands.
 Seacology will be working with the Cook Island Voyaging Society, which sails beautiful traditional Cook Islands ships (vaka) and teaches children about history and navigation.